 The Ombudsman ensures the understanding and implementation of residents' rights through staff and resident training; receives and attempts to resolve complaints made by or on behalf of long-term residents; protects the privacy and confidentiality of residents and families; educates the community about long-term care facilities; and advocates for improvements in relevant legislation and policy.

 Residents, relatives, facility staff, public agencies or any person or group interested in resident well-being may contact the Ombudsman.
 There is no cost.

-If you have contacted the Department of Aging or used a Department of Aging service in 2018, please take a moment to complete this survey.
+If you have contacted the Senior Services Division or used a Division service in 2018, please take a moment to complete this survey.